Published

 • Only 18% said they have unified management of all their clusters.

-• Around half said they had some degree of multicluster management — for example, multiple clusters in a single managed cloud environment.
+• Around half said they had some degree of multi-cluster management — for example, multiple clusters in a single managed cloud environment.

 • Around a third manage each of their clusters independently.

-survey showing the usage of multiple Kubernetes clusters
+multiple Kubernetes clusters usage

-Why centralize multicluster Kubernetes management?
+Why centralize Kubernetes multi-cluster management?

 Why would you want to manage multiple clusters in this way, instead of taking the simpler approach of setting up a different control plane for each cluster?

-Multicluster management brings four main benefits.
+Multi-cluster management brings four main benefits.
 It:

 Simplifies operations.
-If you run Kubernetes in multiple public clouds, or you have clusters in more than one data center, a multicluster management approach allows you to consolidate your management tooling for all of your Kubernetes-based resources.
+If you run Kubernetes in multiple public clouds, or you have clusters in more than one data center, a multi-cluster management approach allows you to consolidate your management tooling for all of your Kubernetes-based resources.

 Instead of having to juggle different toolsets and configurations for each cluster, you can do it all centrally.
 You can upgrade, patch or reconfigure multiple clusters with a single command — a huge improvement in time spent, not to mention human error.